-a) Information about events that you have booked, and payments made.
+a) Information about events that you have booked.

 c) Information about donations made or fees paid for membership of the Friends & Patrons.